algobulls/algobulls_help_site/docs/member/virtual-trading.md

 # Virtual Trading

-Virtual Trading is for Back tesing and paper trading

-Backtesting is the method of testing the past performance of an existing or tweaked strategy.
-If you want to check how the strategies perform in the live markets without investing real money you can try Paper trading.
+The Test or Virtual trading mode is a virtual simulation of the real markets.Switch the toggle button on the bottom left side of the website to Test Mode.

+* Test any strategy in live markets without risking any money through Paper Trading
+* Modify strategies using the Tweak option
+* Test past performance data for any strategy through Backtesting.
+* Choose a strategy from [Retail](https://app.algobulls.com/marketplace/category/retail), [Premium](https://app.algobulls.com/marketplace/category/premium) & [HNI marketplace](https://app.algobulls.com/marketplace/category/hni) now!

 ## Steps to backtest or paper trade a strategy on AlgoBulls